KonaTeam/kona-api/README.md

 Both the `app_key` and `authentication_token` must be sent in the HTTP Authorization header with all requests to the API with the format above.

-See [responses](https://github.com/KonaTeam/kona-api/blob/master/sections/responses.md) for more information on what to expect returned for requests.
+See [responses](https://github.com/KonaTeam/kona-api/blob/master/sections/responses.md) for more information on what is returned for requests.

 Pagination
 ----------------------